 Finding accommodation in Romania

-Apart from this, many expats also use the services of English-speaking and reputable real estate agents who are familiar with the local market.
-Foreigners are often assumed to be wealthy and are therefore frequently targeted by scammers, unscrupulous landlords and dubious real estate agents.
-Hiring a reputable real estate agent to assist with paperwork and lease negotiations can help to guard against this.
-Utilising estate agents is also useful in negotiating with prospective landlords who don't speak English.
+Another option is to use the services of reputable English-speaking real estate agents who are familiar with the local market.
+They can assist with paperwork and lease negotiations and are also useful in negotiating with prospective landlords who don't speak English.

 Renting accommodation in Romania

-Lease agreements in Romania tend to last for 12 months, but shorter leases can be negotiated.
-Leases can be terminated early, if need be, but this will require a month's notice.
-Rent is paid monthly and usually includes basic utilities.
+Lease agreements in Romania tend to last for at least 12 months or can have an indefinite length, but expats may be able to negotiate shorter leases.
+Rent is paid monthly and may include basic utilities.
 Furnished accommodation is also available at a higher price.

 Expats who secure their lease through estate agents will have to pay agency fees based on the monthly rent cost.